Posted By Eugene Bruno & Associates Posted in: Rideshare Accident.

-Our Chula Vista Uber accident attorney at the Law Offices of Eugene G. Bruno, P.C., explains that “Ride Check” utilizes the smartphone’s GPS, accelerometer, gyroscope, and other sensors in your phone.
+Our Chula Vista Uber accident attorney at the Eugene Bruno & Associates, P.C., explains that “Ride Check” utilizes the smartphone’s GPS, accelerometer, gyroscope, and other sensors in your phone.

 These tools and sensors inside your phone will allow the safety feature to detect whether there has been a motor vehicle accident during an Uber ride.
 If the new feature detects a crash, the Uber app will automatically send a notification to your phone.

 In the notification, you will be asked to answer a series of questions to confirm or deny that there has been an Uber accident.
 If you confirm that there has been a crash, you will be promoted to call 911.
 In certain circumstances, Uber’s team of emergency operators may reach out to you or your driver to check up on you.

 For the new feature to be triggered, no new permissions on the part of the rider are required, because the “Ride Check” feature is linked to the driver’s smartphone, not the rider’s.
 “This makes sense considering that an Uber driver is more likely to have the Uber app on compared to riders, who usually keep the app on in the background or turn it off completely during trips,” explains our experienced Uber accident attorney in Chula Vista.

 “But how does the crash detection system work?” you may be wondering.
 The accelerometer in the smartphone does much of the work because it detects when certain spikes of force happen.
 Based on the data received from the accelerometer, gyroscope, and the GPS, the information is being processed to determine whether or not there has been an accident.